-Wellness influencers are spreading QAnon conspiracies about the coronavirus
+Wellness influencers are spreading QAnon conspiracies about the coronavirus.

 While other wellness influencers have stopped short of posting outright QAnon material, they have shared other outlandish far-right conspiracy theories.
 Janny Organically, a holistic medicine influencer with over 60 thousand followers whose display name is “Reflexive Contrarian,” has pushed a conspiracy about Dr. Anthony Fauci being tied to George Soros.
 Theories that Soros, the liberal megadonor, has an invisible hand in major world affairs to the perceived detriment of Republicans are a go to anti-Semitic conspiracy for right-wingers.

 Some of these wellness influencers now dabbling in conspiracy tout doctor or medical credentials unrelated to epidemiology.
-Kelly Brogan, who has an MD and trained in psychiatry, has posted conspiracy theories to her verified Instagram account about Bill Gates’s supposed conflicts of interest related to the coronavirus, while pushing other theories about how the “mainstream media narrative” about the virus is a cover-up.
+Kelly Brogan, who has a medical degree and is trained in psychiatry, has posted conspiracy theories to her verified Instagram account about Bill Gates’ supposed conflicts of interest related to the coronavirus, while pushing other theories about how the “mainstream media narrative” about the virus is a coverup.
 Last week, she posted videos of conspiracy theorist David Icke, who has been banned from Australia for denying the holocaust.

-Rashid Buttar is another influencer with over 10 thousand followers on Instagram with a long history of pushing alternative medicine; while he touts his credentials as a medical doctor, he was charged by the North Carolina Medical Board in 2008 for unprofessional conduct after charging “exorbitant fees” to cancer patients, three of whom died, for “ineffectual therapies.”
+Rashid Buttar is another influencer with over 10,000 followers on Instagram with a long history of pushing alternative medicine; while he touts his credentials as a medical doctor, he was charged by the North Carolina Medical Board in 2008 for unprofessional conduct after charging “exorbitant fees” to cancer patients, three of whom died, for “ineffectual therapies.”
 Recently, he’s been pushing fringe theories about the coronavirus’s link to 5G, and that it was intentionally engineered to spur crackdowns on civil liberties.

 Ghafari says some skepticism of the medical community is a natural reaction to a history of groups being spurned and ignored, pointing to communities of color who have been mistreated by the medical system.
 But she noted what’s happening in wellness influencer circles, which are often dominated by well-off white people, as something different.